A Comprehensive Radiative Magnetohydrodynamics Simulation of Active Region Scale Flux Emergence from the Convection Zone to the Corona: RESULTS II: EMERGENCE OF ACTIVE REGIONS FROM THE CONVECTION ZONE TO THE CORONA

-At last, we compare in \figref{fig:ar_jwrforce} the most probable value of $r_{f}$ that is given by the PDF displayed in \figref{fig:ar_forcebeta} and the current-weighted mean of $r_{f}$, which is often used to evaluate the forcefreeness of (extrapolated) coronal magnetic field \citep[see][]{DeRosa+al:2009}, and we also plot the simple arithmetic mean of $r_{f}$ as a reference.
-As we have seen in \figref{fig:ar_forcebeta} that the PDF of $r_{f}$ is highly asymmetric with respect to its peak, the arithmetic and current weighted means are clearly deviated from the most probable value.
+at each height.
+The latter is often used to evaluate the force-freeness of (extrapolated) coronal magnetic fields \citep[see ``CW$\sin\theta$" in][]{Wheatland+al:2000,Schrijver+al:2006}.
+We also plot the simple arithmetic mean of $r_{f}$ as a reference.
+As we have seen in \figref{fig:ar_forcebeta}, the PDF of $r_{f}$ is highly asymmetric with respect to its peak.
+Similarly, \figref{fig:ar_jwrforce} shows that the arithmetic and current weighted means clearly deviate from the most probable value.
 When we compare the simple arithmetic mean and the current-weighted mean, they are very similar below $z{=}0$\,Mm, which suggests that the current is about evenly distributed in all $r_{f}$.
-However, above $z{=}0$ and after a thin transition layer, the arithmetic and current-weighted means become substantially different.
+However, above $z{=}0$ (in particular the thin transition layer), the arithmetic and current-weighted means become substantially different.
 The current-weighted mean is much smaller than the arithmetic mean (by a factor of 0.5 -- 0.8).
 This means that stronger currents are more aligned (i.e., making a smaller angle) with the magnetic field.
 The current-weighted mean of $r_{f}$ is about 0.15 ($8.6^{\circ}$) in the lower corona below $z{=}30$\,Mm, and gradually increases to around 0.2 ($11^{\circ}$) in the middle part and 0.4 ($23^{\circ}$) near $z{=}100$\,Mm.
-The result given by this simulation seems to be similar to the those given by extrapolations \citep{DeRosa+al:2009}, although these extrapolations assumed the magnetic field to be forcefree.
-However, it is important to note that the properties of $r_{f}$ obtained in this simulation is a physical result that magnetic forces need to balance the plasma pressure force and the viscous stress that dissipates the magnetic energy released through Lorentz force work and heat the coronal plasma.

-As a side note, the layer near the top boundary (above $z{\approx}105$\,Mm) differs from the rest of the coronal volume.
-This is because we implemented a closed top boundary for mass flux.
-Gas pressure from plasma accumulated near the boundary layer is roughly balanced with the magnetic pressure.
-This only occurs near the top boundary and is not representative for the majority of the corona.
-We also conducted a simple experiment, which proves that if we open the top boundary for outgoing mass flux, the trapped plasma can easily propagate out of the domain.

-To summarize, the distribution of plasma $\beta$ in the simulation successfully reproduces the distribution derived from observations of the real solar atmosphere \citep{Gary:2001}.
-The plasma $\beta$ in this simulation is determined by the magnetic pressure and gas pressure that is established through fully self-consistent evolution (flux emergence from the convection zone to the corona) and self-consistently maintained coronal energy balance (heating by dissipation of energy flux into the corona, cooling through radiation, and redistribution of thermal energy by conduction).
-Similar to the thermodynamics of the quiet Sun corona presented \sectref{sec:res_qs}, this is a clear hint that the simulated active region resembles the properties of the real solar corona and reproduce a correct coronal heating that determines the plasma thermodynamics.